Why do I need chiropractic care?

 You want to feel your best and live life to the fullest without the interference of pain, stress and disease.
 With chiropractic, you are on your way to enjoying a higher quality of life and better overall health!

 Chiropractic care helps your body obtain AND maintain good health.
 More than 30 million Americans have turned to chiropractic as the first step toward better overall health.

 Chiropractic care provides safe, effective and long-lasting relief from many symptoms that lead to poor health.
-Many people are not aware that the following symptoms are frequently relieved
+Many people are not aware that the following symptoms are frequently relieved with chiropractic care:

 • Migraine headaches

 In short, chiropractic care is an excellent preventative approach, very similar to regular dental checkups.
 It will lead you to good health and help you maintain it!

 Okay, so what do I need to do?

 The road to recovery will begin on your first visit to our office, which will include some or all of the following:

 - A review of your history with Dr. Surkosky